 - Visual physiology

 Interaction refers to the user’s degree of manoeuvrability of objects in the simulated environment and the natural degree of feedback from the real environment.
 The human-computer interaction in VR technology is natural-like interaction.
-Viewers can not only interact with the computer keyboard and mouse but also through a proper head-mounted displays, data gloves and other sensing devices.
-The computer can adjust the images and audios presented by the system according to the movement of the viewer’s head, hands, eyes, language and body.
+There are two types of interactions which are the three-degree-freedom (3DoF) interaction and the six-degree-freedom (6DoF) interaction.
+Normally, 3DoF is where a viewer can view a 360° image or video using a VR headset and move their head side to side to explore around; whilst the 6DoF requires a powerful gaming laptop or computer to process information to play and interact with using extra accessories such as sensors, data gloves and other sensing devices.
+The device adjusts the image and audio presented by the system according to the movement of the viewer’s head, hands, eyes, language and body.
 Viewers can inspect or manipulate objects in the virtual environment through natural skills such as their own language, body movements or actions.

 Immersive VR System